Pierre Palmade: Biography

 Pierre Palmade began his career in sketch comedy shows on stage and on television in the late 1980s, and in the 1990s he wrote and played his own stand-up acts.
 His signature humor was to portray unpleasant or irritating characters in his sketches.
 Palmade also wrote several plays with Muriel Robin, with whom they were notable in the 1990s for their play Ils s'aiment and its sequel Ils se sont aimés, both directed by Muriel Robin and played on stage by Palmade and Michèle Laroque.
 For his theater work, Palmade has been nominated several times for the Molière Awards.

 In the late 1990s and 2000s, Palmade played in several films and TV series.
 In 2005, he participated in Rendez-vous en terre inconnue.
 He also worked as a writer for the films Pédale douce and Pédale dure.
 In 2007, he was the host of sketch comedy television show Made in Palmade; the following year, he wrote the play Le comique, which he played on stage with fellow actors from Made in Palmade and was followed by a sequel, Le Fils du Comique with Anne-Élisabeth Blateau at Théâtre Saint-Georges in Paris.
 In 2008, Palmade starred in the biographical film Sagan, a dramatization of the life of novelist Françoise Sagan directed by Diane Kurys, in which Palmade plays the role of dancer and socialite Jacques Chazot.

 In 2010, after a ten-year hiatus from on-stage solo performances, Palmade came back with a new show J'ai jamais été aussi vieux.
 That same year, Palmade wrote the sketch comedy Le Grand Restaurant, featuring various celebrities such as Palmade, Anne-Élisabeth Blateau, Gérard Depardieu, François Berléand and Jean Rochefort.
 The prime-time television show was followed by three sequels, as of 2022.
 In 2018, Palmade wrote the play Paprika, played on stage at Théâtre de la Madeleine by Victoria Abril and Jean-Baptiste Maunier.

 Personal life

 Palmade was married to singer Véronique Sanson from 1995 to 2004.
-In October 2008, Palmade came out as a homosexual, his homosexuality was one of the topics of his 2010 autobiographical play J'ai jamais été aussi vieux.
+In October 2008, Palmade came out as gay, his homosexuality was one of the topics of his 2010 autobiographical show J'ai jamais été aussi vieux.

 In an interview in 2019, after being arrested for drug use, he publicly admitted he suffered from drug addiction, declaring: "Cocaine has ruined my life since I was 20".

 Legal issues

-Palmade was convicted of cocaine use in 1995.
-He was arrested again for cocaine use in 2019, for which he pleaded guilty.
+False rape accusation and drug charges

+On 12 April 2019, early in the morning, Palmade reportedly called the police, telling them that a nineteen-year-old man, who was in Palmade's home in Paris, was damaging his property.
+When the police arrived, the young man told he was acting in self-defense, and in turn accused Palmade of raping him.
+Both men were put in custody.